MalinduLiyanage/Elixir_ChatApp_Android_Firebase/README.md

-1. Setup Firebase google-services.json file in app directory.
+1. Setup Firebase google-services.json file in app directory.<br><tab>(Or you can do it by opening the repo in Android Studio)
-2. Allow Firebase Auth for Rmail/ Password<br>
+2. Allow Firebase Auth for Email/ Password<br>
 3. Allow Firebase Realtime DB and set rules as

 <pre><code>